ajimoti/roles-and-permissions-documentation/docs/collections/role-collection.md

 ## Overview
 A role collection is a fluent, and convenient wrapper for working with the role instances.

-Most times you will find yourself working with the `Tarzancodes\RolesAndPermissions\Collections\RoleCollection` class.
+Most times you will find yourself working with the `Ajimoti\RolesAndPermissions\Collections\RoleCollection` class.
 This class is an extension of laravel `Illuminate\Support\Collection`, and allows you chain laravel's collection methods to filter or alter the values.

 :::tip
 New to laravel collections?
 You can read up on how to use [collections here](https://laravel.com/docs/8.x/collections)